soluzionifutura/openapi2ts/README.md

 ### Module interface

 The module exports a single function `parse` which generates a TypeScript file from an OpenAPIv3 schema.
-The `parse` function takes an `Options` object as input and returns a Promise that resolves to the generated TypeScript file as a string.
+The `parse` function takes an `Options` object as input and returns a Promise that resolves to an object containing at key `data` the generated TypeScript file as a string and at key `exports` a set of all exported type names.
 Here's an example of how to use the parse function:

 ```ts
 import { parse, Options } from "openapi2ts";